"Happy Trails to Heaven"

 THE RIDE is a captivating story.
 These people are real in a very profound way that Hollywood seldom captures.
 The dialogue is sparse and well written.
 The acting is captivating.
 Unlike older World Wide Pictures movies which end with a Billy Graham crusade, the tent prayer meeting at the rodeo with Franklin Graham is much more subtle and not the end of the story.
 The premise is played out and the story is told in a way that will fulfill the audience’s dramatic expectations and help anyone who sees THE RIDE to get closer to God who is The Answer to all our problems.
 Containing some action violence, drinking and gambling, this redemptive story gives a clear evangelistic message.
 THE RIDE will grip you until the very last moment, and World Wide Pictures deserves our thanks.

+THE RIDE is one of the best crafted movies from World Wide Pictures.
+Smokey Banks is a rodeo champion whose carousing has taken him out of the winner's circle.
+When Smokey fails a bull ride, gets beaten up for a loan, has his trailer repossessed, he explodes and goes and knocks out the tow truck driver who is taking his trailer.
+Eventually, he is thrown in jail.
+One of his fans, young Brock Pierce from the Saguaro Boy's Ranch for orphaned and troubled children, convinces the police to have Smokey serve his sentence at the ranch.
+Though Smokey wants no part of this, he becomes involved in the life of Brock who is dying of cancer.
+Eventually, Smokey has to deal with God and his disappointment with himself.
 THE RIDE is a captivating story.
 These people are real in a very profound way that Hollywood seldom captures.
 The dialogue is sparse and well written.
 The acting is captivating.
 Unlike older Billy Graham films, the tent prayer meeting at the rodeo with Franklin Graham is not the end of the story.
 The premise is played out and the story is told in a way that will fulfill the audience's expectations and help them to know God.